JeridiOmar/software-testing-labs/README.md

 <img src="./readme_assets/e2e1.PNG">

-**Note that you would probably encounter some error logs before seeing the result of tests, It is okay because it does not have an influence on the tests process.
-These are internal errors of Jest, not related to the actual tests.**
 ## Run Locally

 1- Make sure you have docker and docker-compose installed in your system by running these commands: